friendsofswancreek/WADE/docs/index.md

 This file is written using [Markdown](https://guides.github.com/features/mastering-markdown/).
 This file is located in the `docs` folder, and you can edit as you like.

+After editing this file, commit and push to github.
+It may take some time before you notice a change.

 ### Github Pages

-You can find out more inforamtion about these pages from [Github Pages](https://pages.github.com/).
+You can find out more information about these pages from [Github Pages](https://pages.github.com/).

 This file was last edited on {{page.date}}